corona0401/COMS4731-Final-Project-Colorization/README.md

   If you want to use `color_net_global.pth`: in `test_global.py`, change the model name in line 17 as `color_net_global.pth`, then run `python test_global.py`.
 The result will be in the result folder.

 # Train your own model
+If you want to train your own model using our baseline method, you can specify the dataset directory in `train.py` line 27.
+If you want to train your own model using our best method, you can specify the dataset directory in `train_global.py` line 27.